 There are a lot of different game engines to choose from.
 If you haven’t heard the phrase before, a game engine is a framework upon which the game is built.
 It handles the game’s physics, inputs, artificial intelligence, scripting of in-game events and many other things so that you don’t have to code it all from scratch.

-Without engines, it would be a lot harder how to become a game developer since you would have to write your scripts for each new game you try to make, which would extend the build time and make it much more complicated than it already is.
+Without engines, it would be a lot harder to understand how to become a game developer since you would have to write your scripts for each new game you try to make, which would extend the build time and make it much more complicated than it already is.

 There are several game engines you can choose from and play around with to make something playable, including: